- Achieving campus-wide budget intelligence

 Bryan Elmore, Auburn University

-Cuba Plain, Missouri University of Science and Technology
+Cuba Plain, University of Missouri System

 Linda Kroll, University of Notre Dame

 Join this point-counterpoint session that compares and contrasts the respective strengths and weaknesses of decentralized and centralized resource allocation control and decisions.
 Responsibility Centered Management is often touted as a key to motivate faculty, ensure accountability, remain nimble, and grow revenue.
 However, it is a complex system that requires negotiation, evolution, subrogation, and cultural buy-in.
 A highly centralized model, on the other hand, may seem optimal for central administration, but it requires stellar communication, full transparency, judgement, and business acumen.
 Hear the pros and cons and participate in the panel’s debate and conversation.

 Nichole Sorenson, Saint Paul College

 Learn how annual planning can lead the budget process rather than forcing planning within allocated budgets.
 Clearly identified priorities help to develop budgets and assist in meeting accreditation requirements.
 This session will illustrate how to establish thorough protocols that build a transparent and fully inclusive budget and planning process.
 The result: Improved campus engagement in strategic planning.
 Attendees will gain information for developing planning and budget alignment that is data-informed, inclusive, transparent, and helpful in meeting accreditation competencies.

 Logan Anderson, Kaufman Hall

 Stewart Clark, Kaufman Hall

 Michael Davila, University of North Texas Health Science Center at Fort Worth

 Geoffrey Scarpelli, University of North Texas Health Science Center at Fort Worth